Shavindu-Gayashan/OpenAI-Image-Generator/README.md

 - requests
 - json
 - Pillow
+- openai

 ## Setup

-1. Install the required libraries by running `pip install tkinter requests Pillow`
+1. Install the required libraries by running `pip install tkinter requests Pillow openai`
 2. Obtain an API key from the OpenAI website and replace `"Your API KEY"` in the code with your API key.

 ## Usage